Is Coconut Water Good for Diarrhea? ORS, Safety & Recovery Guide

 - No major weakness, dizziness, or unusual thirst

-- You can keep fluids down without repeated vomiting
+- Fluids are staying down without repeated vomiting

 - Used as an additional fluid alongside ORS and plain water